 Best Time to Visit Jayapura

-The average temperature is around 30°c along the coast line of Papua.
+The average temperature is around 30°c along the coastline of Papua.
 There are two distinct seasons in Jayapura: the wet season and the dry season.
-The wet season generally stretches from December to April and it’s advisable that you avoid traveling to Jayapura during this time since heavy rains can causes floods that result in road blocks and destroyed bridges.
+The wet season generally stretches from December to April and it’s advisable that you avoid traveling to Jayapura during this time since heavy rains can cause floods that result in roadblocks and destroyed bridges.

 The best time to visit Jayapura is during the dry season, which is from May to November.